Troubleshooting

 NAME STATUS ROLES AGE VERSION

-Note: Node list can be empty (No resources found
+Node list can be empty (No resources found) or node can be in NotReady state

-state if virtual appliance is starting up.
-This is normal and should be fixed in
+if the virtual appliance is starting up.
+This is normal and should resolve

-Also node has to have enough free disk and memory capacity.
-When this is not true, pressure events are emitted.
-Run following command to see the node conditions:
+The node also needs enough free disk and memory capacity.
+When resources are insufficient, pressure events are emitted.
+Run the following command to see node conditions:

 Conditions: